ngoc-truong/todo/README.md

 - The user can check and uncheck their todos

 ## Challenges
-- The most difficult part was to connect the relationships
+- The most difficult part was to connect the relationships between the data and the dom (e.g. "a project has many todos").